On $n$-hereditary algebras and $n$-slice algebras: The higher preprojective components

-As an immediate consequence of Lemma \ref{cateq}, we have the following result on the Auslander-Reiten quiver of $n$-slice algebra of finite type. \begin{thm} Let $\GG$ be an $n$-slice algebra of finite type with nicely-graded bound quiver $Q$.
+As an immediate consequence of Lemma \ref{cateq}, we have the following result on the Auslander-Reiten quiver of $n$-slice algebra of finite type. \begin{thm} Let $\GG$ be an $n$-slice algebra of finite type with nicely-graded bound quiver $Q^{\perp}$.
 Then the Auslander-Reiten quiver of its $n$-preprojective component of $\GG$ is the opposite quiver of a double slice in $\zzs{n-1} Q$. \end{thm}

-More precise, we have \begin{thm} Let $\GG$ be an $n$-slice algebra of finite type, let $Q$ be its quiver and $q+1$ be its Coxeter index and let $\caQ$ be the Auslander-Reiten quiver of its $n$-preprojective modules.
+More precise, we have \begin{thm} Let $\GG$ be an $n$-slice algebra of finite type with nicely-graded bound quiver $Q^{\perp}$ and $q+1$ as its Coxeter index and let $\caQ$ be the Auslander-Reiten quiver of its $n$-preprojective modules.
 Then \begin{enumerate} \item There is a $q$-slice algebra $\GG^c$ of finite type such that $\caQ$ is the Auslander-Reiten quiver of the $q$-preprojective component of $\GG^c$.